We may receive a commission on purchases made from links.

 What happened to Manscaped on Shark Tank?

-The Kings don't hide the offbeat nature of their brand and the sharks don't hide their laughter.
+The Kings don't hide the offbeat nature of their brand, and the sharks don't hide their laughter.
 However, after learning of the growing percentage of men taking grooming seriously, their interest is piqued.
 Even more tantalizing is when the duo announces that the business brought in $1.5 million in 2017.
 Steve reveals that they initially struggled to figure out how to connect with their audience until they took a humorous approach to getting the word out.
 The strategy worked, as they sold out in 13 days upon reentering the market with a series of videos that reached 48 million viewers.
 Each kit costs $12 to make and sells for $51.
 However, their inventory and advertising costs are eating up their funds.

 Kevin O'Leary isn't fond of the business model while Charles Barkley doesn't believe in manscaping — both go out.
 Robert Herjavec offers the $500,000 but wants 35% of the company.
-After learning that women like gifting the product, Lori Griener shows interest.
+After learning that women like gifting the product, Lori Greiner shows interest.
 Mark Cuban states he's willing to give the $500,000 if Greiner will put Manscaped on QVC, but they want 25%.
 The Manscaped team asks if the sharks will go down to 20%, but Cuban assures them that their sales will more than compensate for the equity lost.
 The Kings take the deal.

 Manscaped after Shark Tank